jjdlabee/InternshipPlatformAssignment/readme.md

 # Recent Changes

-- Added details to:
-    - EmployerResponse
+- Tested the creation of:
-    - InternshipPosition
+    - Student
-    - Shortlist
+    - Staff

 # Next Tasks: